 They have sweet, crisp, white flesh with occasional splashes of red.
 The outer part of the turnip tastes a bit like a red radish while the inside is sweet like an early turnip.
 Best eaten raw in salads!

-We suggest you throw sliced hakurei turnips into a stir-fry as a flavorful substitute for water chestnuts, and as you might imagine, these turnips make wicked good pickles.
+We suggest throwing sliced hakurei turnips into a stir-fry as a flavorful substitute for water chestnuts or try them in Stir Fried Hakurei Turnips and Greens with Shitakes and Soba Noodles.
+And as you might imagine, these turnips make wicked good pickles.
 There’s no need to peel the Hakurei, simply trim the ends and wash them under cold water.
 The green tops do need a more thorough washing.